Configuration

 TOML domain sections

 The configuration file is divided into sections.
-Each section is named after the domain you are targetting.
+Each section is named after the domain you are targeting.
 The formatting of the sections is as follows.
 Dots in the domain name are replaced by underscores.

 [ github_com ]